thiagomoz/thiagomoz/README.md

  - 🧑‍💻 Currently working as Principal Product Designer @ <a href="https://www.tauria.com">Tauria</a>
- - 📚 Learning React & React Native
+ - 📚 Learning React, React Native & Nodejs
  - 🌎 Looking to collaborate on open source projetcs to improve devs and designers workflow

  #